shvchk/padavan-builder/README.md

 ### Clean / uninstall

-To delete everything, just run:
+To delete all containers and container images, just run:

 ```sh
 podman system reset -f
 ```

-The only thing left would be the `podman` package itself, all data will be deleted.

 ### Use another repository, branch or Dockerfile / Containerfile